 \section{The degree of ionization $\bar{Z}$ for Warm dense Hydrogen}

-Although a system of $N$ protons interacting with $N$ electrons via the Coulomb potential within a given volume may seem a straight-forward problem in quantum statistical mechanics, it turns out to have a very rich phenomenology due to the possibility of formation of a variety of bound states of electrons and ions, phase transitions etc. Initially, when first-principles methods were not available, various phase-transitions involving normal electronic states and even superconducting states had been conjectured~\cite{Norman68,Ashcroft68}.
-Today, we have the essential tools for studying partially or fully ionized hydrogen plasmas using rigorous first-principles methods.
-However, even the very concept of ``the degree of ionization''~\cite{Murillo13} has been challenged, leading to many recent discussions of the topic~\cite{Gawne24,Sharma25}.
+Although a system of $N$ protons interacting with $N$ electrons via the Coulomb potential seems a clear problem in quantum statistical mechanics, it turns out to be very complex, given the possibility of bound states of electrons and ions, phase transitions etc. Initially, prior to first-principles methods, various phase-transitions involving normal electronic states and even superconducting states had been conjectured~\cite{Norman68,Ashcroft68}.
+Today, we have rigorous tools for studying partially or fully ionized hydrogen plasmas.
+However, even the very concept of ``the degree of ionization''~\cite{Murillo13} has been challenged, leading to insightful discussions of the topic~\cite{Gawne24,Sharma25}.

-Bonitz et al~\cite{BonitzPOP24}, in their discussion of the ``degree of ionization" of hydrogen plasmas state that ``the degree of ionization and the fractions of atoms and molecules are not physical observables.
+Bonitz et al.~\cite{BonitzPOP24} state that:\\ ``the degree of ionization and the fractions of atoms and molecules are not physical observables.
 They cannot be rigorously computed, even by a first principles simulation.
-Any result depends on the used criterion,..., even though the sensitivity to the chosen criterion can be verified and minimized".
-They concede that ``For completeness, we mention that there exist other approaches that use different criteria, in particular, dynamical quantities to estimate the degree of ionization".
+Any result depends on the used criterion,\ldots, even though the sensitivity to the chosen criterion can be verified and minimized".\\

-More specifically, such computations cannot distinguish and differentiate the species H, (H$_2)^-$, etc that are formed through bound-electron effects that manifest in partially ionized plasmas.
-The computed $g_{\rm HH}(r)$ obtained from such methods, for such partially ionized plasmas may contain a featureless broad peak, or usually an extra ``hump'' prior to the main peak, with no species differentiation.
+More specifically, such computations cannot even distinguish and differentiate the physical species H, H$^-$, (H$_2)^+$, etc., that are formed through bound-electron effects that manifest in partially ionized plasmas.
+The computed $g_{\rm HH}(r)$, i.e., the proton-proton PDF $g_{\rm pp}(r)$, obtained from such methods, for such partially ionized plasmas may contain a featureless broad peak, or usually an extra ``hump'' prior to the main peak, with no species differentiation.